Subscribe at the bottom of this post to “Daily Devotions” if you’d like to receive these in your inbox.

 Verse 14 turns us back toward hope and back toward the heart of God.
 A God who cares for the oppressed.
 God sees the trouble of the afflicted.
 He takes their grief in his hand.
 He is the helper of the fatherless.
 The psalmist prays that he will break the arm of the wicked man.

 Only God knows why he sometimes answers these prayers in the moment and other times, like with the Hebrews’ enslavement in Egypt, or blacks’ enslavement in the United States, it takes centuries.
 But the psalmist rests in the truth that God is King for ever and ever and that these wicked nations will perish from the land.
 God is more powerful than the wicked nations who oppress and enslave and exploit.
-He was more powerful than Egypt, Assyria, Babylon, Persia, and Rome.
+He was more powerful than Egypt, Assyria, Babylon, Persia, and Rome (not to mention, ancient Israel).
 And he’s certainly more powerful than the United States and the rest of today’s world powers.

 He hears the desire of the afflicted.
 He encourages them.
 He listens to their cry.
 He defends the fatherless and the oppressed, so that mere earthly mortals will never again strike terror.
 We need to take this in.
 That the God of the universe cares about the oppressed!